Homesteader, Edmonton: Residential development

 According to the 2001 federal census, most of the residential development in Homesteader occurred during the 1970s and early 1980s.
 Almost two out of every three (62.2%) residences were built between 1971 and 1980.
 Another one in five (20.7%) were built between 1981 and 1985.
 One in eight residences (12.6%) were built in or before 1970.
 A small proportion (4.4%) were built after 1985.

 The most common type of residence in the neighbourhood, according to the 2005 municipal census, is the single-family dwelling.
 These account for roughly two out of every five (37%) of all residences in the neighbourhood.
 Row houses account for approximately one residence in four (24%) and duplexes account for just over one residence in five (22%).
 Rented apartments in low-rise buildings with fewer than five stories account for the remaining one in five (18%) of all residences.
-Just over half (56%) of all residences are owner-occupied while just under half (44%) are rented.
+Just over half (56%) of all residences are owner-occupied, while just under half (44%) are rented.

 Population mobility

 The population in Homesteader is highly mobile.
 According to the 2005 municipal census, one resident in five (20.4%) had moved within the previous twelve months.
-Another one resident in four (23.7%) had moved within the previous one to three years.
+About one in four residents (23.7%) had relocated within the past one to three years.
 Only two out of every five (43%) residents had lived at the same address for five years or longer.